uvarc/rc-learning/content/notes/fiji-omero/index.md

 3. File > Export > OMERO...

-**Question:** What happens when you repeatedly upload the same image to Omero
+**Question:** What happens when you repeatedly upload the same image to Omero?

 ---